flaurida/laurails/README.md

 * Add other options for `validates` like uniqueness
 * Add template HTML files to the application so layouts can be reused across pages
+* Automatically require relevant model and controller files in app
 * Integrate PostgreSQL database functionality
 * Allow for running `laurails new` as a command to set up a default application